 Those of us who live in northerly climes refer to our family and friends who head south for the winter as snowbirds.
 A different kind of snowbird comes to northern Illinois for the winter.
-It's the Dark-eyed Junco, a chatty, active bird that brightens the woods, shrubby areas, and conifers at the Garden and in northern Illinois backyards.
+It's the dark-eyed junco, a chatty, active bird that brightens the woods, shrubby areas, and conifers at the Garden and in northern Illinois backyards.

 The junco is about the size of a sparrow, and is closely related to that family.
 The male is dark gray with a white lower breast and belly.
 The female has brown tones atop the gray.
 Both have dark brown eyes and pinkish bills.
 When they fly back and forth from shrubs to conifers to grasses, juncos flash white outer tail feathers, like a glint of freshly fallen snow.

 Juncos breed in boreal forests in the northern United States and Canada and in higher altitudes in parts of the western United States with coniferous and mixed coniferous/deciduous forests.
 They feed on the ground, pecking at insects and seeds and using their feet to scratch leaves away to reveal hidden morsels.
 When autumn comes, juncos migrate to places where they can find food that is not completely covered with snow.
 In winter, their diet consists mostly of seeds, both in the wild and from backyard feeders.
 In natural areas, they find seeds that fall onto the snow from grasses and other plants.
 Juncos roost in conifer trees at night.
 At the Garden just before dusk, these birds fly into evergreens for their evening sleep.
-The newly redesigned Dwarf Conifer Garden will offer some respite for these hardy winter birds.
+The Dwarf Conifer Garden offers some respite for these hardy winter birds.

 Though juncos seem numerous, the population of this species is declining, and ornithologists aren't certain why.
 Seeing these handsome snowbirds offers a bit of comfort and cheer on a cold, winter day.